Preparing for your FDR mediation

 How do children get a say?

 FDR is a child-focused process.
-If you believe that it is important your children have a say in the decisions that are being made by you and their other parent or caregiver, talk with the FDR mediator about how the children’s views are to be included in the mediation process.
+If you believe that it is important for your children have a say in the decisions that are being made by you and their other parent or caregiver, talk with the FDR mediator about how the children’s views are to be included in the mediation process.
+There are a range of different ways that their views can be incorporated, including appointing a Voice of Child Specialist.
 All FDR mediators are highly trained in family mediation and will be able to talk with you about any concerns you might have.

 Do you need a lawyer?

 It is not intended for mediation to include lawyers.
 It is possible to have the lawyer attend mediation with the agreement of the other party and the FDR mediator.
 However they are not able to represent you during the mediation sessions.
 Usually parties must fund this themselves.

 If you are eligible for government funding, you may get some free legal advice before or after the mediation by accessing the Family Legal Advice service.
 Visit the Ministry of Justice website or call 0800 2 Agree (0800 224 733).